cs1730/csx730-uthread/README.md

 scheduling logic simpler.

-The interface for the functions in this project is intentionally similar to the one provided by `pthreads`.
-To test your project, you might first try some simple programs that use `pthreads`, then try the same program using your project functions instead.
+The interface for the functions in this project is intentionally similar to the one provided by Pthreads.
+To test your project, you might first try some simple programs that use Pthreads, then try the same program using your project functions instead.
 Don't try to overcomplicate it.
 We really just want to make sure that you can give the illusion of parallelism via repeated user-mode context switches.